8 Questions for your life insurance agent

-First, it is important to understand what basic types of life insurance coverage exist.
-There are two main forms of life insurance that you can purchase — term insurance and permanent insurance.
+There are two main types of life insurance that you can purchase — term insurance and permanent insurance.

-A term insurance policy provides coverage for a specified number of years and will provide a death benefit only within the specified terms, granted other term provisions are met.
-Term policies can be purchased from one to 30 years and are typically purchased with a goal in mind, like financially supporting a child or covering a mortgage payment.
-The death benefit of a term policy can either remain the same amount throughout the term or decrease over time, depending on the type of policy you purchase.
+Term life insurance provides coverage for a specified number of years and will provide a death benefit if you pass away while your policy is active (as long as the other term provisions are met).
+Policy term lengths typically range from 10 to 30 years and are usually purchased with a goal in mind, like leaving behind financial support for a child or replacing your income to cover a mortgage payment.
+The death benefit of a term policy can remain the same amount throughout the term or decrease over time, depending on the type of policy you purchase.

-Understanding your life insurance need is crucial, especially for families with unusual debts, such as high medical bills, that may not be considered in a rudimentary-needs formula.
-Insurance advisors suggest you assess all your debts and walk through your financial goals to determine the amount that best meets your individual needs.
+Understanding your life insurance needs is crucial, especially for families with unusual debts, such as high medical bills.When you meet with your agent, they will likely ask you to assess your debts and ask about your financial goals to determine the amount that best meets your individual needs.
 Once you are sure your insurance agent is taking all of your current and future financial needs into consideration, you can better determine what type of policy to purchase.

 The cost of your life insurance policy will depend on a variety of important factors.
 Your life insurance agent will need to know your age, gender, lifestyle, the type of life insurance you need and your medical status, which may require a physical examination from a medical doctor.

-Life insurance companies use these factors to assess your risk level.
-Anything that could potentially impact your health —from your job and hobbies to your driving record and smoking habits — can increase your risk level and influence the price of your policy.
-When you are determined to have a higher risk level, you can expect that your life insurance premium will be more expensive.
+Your company then uses these factors to assess your risk level.
+Anything that could potentially impact your health — including your job, hobbies and smoking habits — can increase your risk level and influence your rate.
+If your life insurance company determines you are high risk, your life insurance premium will be more expensive.

-While knowing how much coverage you need is important, you should also understand how much coverage you can comfortably afford when shopping for a policy.
-Though the average cost of life insurance ranges from $40 to $55 per month, your premium may be much different depending on your current risk level and the type of policy you choose.
-Permanent insurance policies generally cost more than term insurance policies.
+While knowing how much coverage you need is important, you should also understand how much coverage you can comfortably afford.
+While life insurance rates can vary widely from person to person, generally speaking, permanent insurance policies cost more than term insurance policies.

 There is a common misconception that life insurance only provides death benefits.
 You may be surprised to learn that many life insurance policies also provide living benefits such as borrowing against the policy’s cash value.

-Living benefits vary by company and may be available to the insured party while they are still alive.
+Living benefits vary by life insurance company and may be available to the insured party while they are still alive.
 Common living benefits available under some life insurance policies include:

-- Early pay: This is a benefit for the insured who has been diagnosed with a terminal illness and helps cover medical costs and care.
+- Terminal illness: This is a rider for the insured who has been diagnosed with a terminal illness and helps cover medical costs and care.
 Your policy and company determine the percentage of the benefit.